steven0209/aspnet-docs-cn/aspnet/mvc/views/razor.rst

 The Razor markup above will generate a class similar to the following:

+.. review: I copy/pasted from what was generated so my call differs from your version.

 .. code-block:: c#

-  public class MyRazorPage : RazorPage<dynamic>
+  public class _Views_Something_cshtml : RazorPage<dynamic>
   {
-      public override Task ExecuteAsync()
+      public override async Task ExecuteAsync()
       {
           var output = "Hello World";

-          WriteLiteral("<div>Output: ");
+          WriteLiteral("\r\n<div>Output: ");
           Write(output);
           WriteLiteral("</div>");

-          return Task.CompletedTask;
       }
   }

+:ref:`Razor-CustomCompilationService-label` explains how to view this class.
 Understanding how Razor generates code for a view will make it easier to follow how directives work.

 ``@using``
 The ``@using`` directive will add the c# ``using`` directive to the generated razor page: